-Wyoming Campaign Contribution Limits for 2017-2018 To Candidate or Candidate's Campaign Committee To Political Party To Political Action Committee (PAC) Individual may give No more than \$2,500 per election to any candidate for statewide office No more than \$1,500 per election to any candidate for nonstatewide W.S.
+WYOMING CAMPAIGN CONTRIBUTION LIMITS FOR 2019-2020 To Candidate or Candidate's Campaign Committee To Political Party To Political Action Committee (PAC) Individual may give No more than \$2,500 per election to any candidate for statewide office No more than \$1,500 per election to any candidate for nonstatewide office W.S.
 22-25-102(c) No Limit There are no limits on what an individual can give to a PAC.
 However, if a donor earmarks a contribution for a specific candidate, the individual limits per candidate per election apply.
 Political Party Committee may give No Limit No Limit No Limit Political Action Committee (PAC) may give No limit on contributions to statewide candidates No more than \$5,000 per election to any candidate for nonstatewide office W.S.
-22-25-102(m) No Limit No Limit Corporation, Union, Partnership, Professional Association or Civic, Fraternal or Religious Group Organizations are prohibited from making contributions directly to candidates and candidate committees, however, organizations may expend funds as discussed below.
+22-25-102(m) No Limit Corporation, Union, Partnership, Professional Association or Civic, Fraternal or Religious Group W.S.
+22-25-102(m) Organizations are prohibited from making contributions directly to candidates and candidate committees, and to political action committees and political parties that directly coordinate with a candidate or candidate's campaign committee.
+However, organizations may expend funds as discussed below.
 These entities may: 1) Make independent expenditures for speech expressly advocating the election or defeat of a candidate (W.S.
-22-25-102(k)(i)); 2) Make contributions to political action committees (PACs) and political parties (W.S.
-22-25-102 generally); 3) Bear any portion of a PAC's or political party's administrative costs or costs of soliciting contributions (W.S.
+22-25-102(k)(i)); 2) Make electioneering communications pursuant to W.S.
+22-25-101(c); 3) Bear any portion of a PAC's or political party's administrative costs or costs of soliciting contributions (W.S.
 22-25-102(k)(ii)); A non-profit (501)(c) organization should consult an attorney, an accountant, or the Internal Revenue Service before making contributions to an initiative or referendum drive to avoid jeopardizing its tax status.
 (For Independent Expenditures, see W.S.
 22-25-102(k)(i) and W.S.
 22-25-110).

-^{}The primary, general, and special elections are deemed separate elections.
+\The primary, general, and special elections are deemed separate elections.

-^{}No Limit "...provided the contributions are available to use as the appropriate party authorities choose and are not exclusively dedicated to any particular candidate.
+\\No Limit "...provided the contributions are available to use as the appropriate party authorities choose and are not exclusively dedicated to any particular candidate.
 Contributions donated to political parties which are designated by the donor to be used only for a particular candidate and no other purposes are subject to the limitations..."
 W.S.
 22-25-102(f).

-^{}Contributions donated to a PAC which are designated by the donor to be used only for a particular candidate and no other purpose are subject to the individual contribution limitations.
+\\\Contributions donated to a PAC which are designated by the donor to be used only for a particular candidate and no other purpose are subject to the individual contribution limitations.
 W.S.
 22-25-102(m).